Facebook removes accounts advertising stolen identities

 “Posts containing information like social security numbers or credit card information are not allowed on Facebook, and we remove this material when we become aware of it,” a Facebook spokesman said on Tuesday.

+A Google search still pulls up a few public Facebook posts that offer to sell personal details including credit card numbers.

-Hackers have advertised databases of private information on the social platform and Motherboard reported here on Tuesday that Facebook has held stolen identities and social security numbers for years.
+Hackers have advertised databases of private information on the social platform and Motherboard reported on Tuesday that Facebook has held stolen identities and social security numbers for years.

+The report said at least some of the data in these posts appeared real.
+The news website said it was able to confirm the first four digits of the social security numbers, names, addresses, and dates of birth for four people whose data appears in a post from July 2014.

 Tech companies are under intense scrutiny about how they protect customer data after Facebook was embroiled in a huge scandal where millions of users’ data were improperly accessed by a political consultancy.